hsmusic/hsmusic-wiki/README.md

   * Media directory: Images and other static files referenced by generated and static content across the site.
 Many of the files here are cover art, and their names match the automatically generated "kebab case" identifiers for tracks and albums (or a manually overridden one).
 * Same for the output root: previously it was in a `site` folder; today, use `--out` or `HSMUSIC_OUT`!

-The code process for upd8.js was politely introduced by 2019!us back when we were beginning the site, and it's essentially the same structure followed today.
+The upd8 code process was politely introduced by 2019!us back when we were beginning the site, and it's essentially the same structure followed today.
 In summary:

 1. Locate and read data files, processing them into relatively usable JS object-style formats.
 (The formats themselves are hard-coded and somewhat arbitrary, and are often extended when more or different data is useful.)
 2. Validate the data and show any errors that might've been caught during processing.
 (These aren't exhaustive test cases; they're designed to catch a majority of common errors and typos.)